j0sh21/LED_APP_rPI/docs/led_server.md

 ## Getting Started

 The `RGBLEDController` class in this module controls RGB LEDs to create engaging visual effects.
-Whether you're adding ambiance during the photo-taking process or providing visual cues during payment, this module offers a variety of animations like breathing, blinking, and fading.
+Whether you're adding ambiance during the process or providing visual cues during payment, this module offers a variety of animations like breathing, blinking, and fading.

 ### Prerequisites